scorhub/pokemonGo-wants-webApp/readme.md

 ## Version

-The app is currently labeled as version 0.55, as it does not yet have all the basic features as I would it like to have (as some listed in Upcoming Features)
+The app is currently labeled as version 0.57, as it does not yet have all the basic features as I would it like to have (as some listed in Upcoming Features)

 ### Version history

+- 0.57 Moderator check added, Always want size restricted to 50.
 - 0.55 Test added to backend
 - 0.5 First public upload of the code